SVKruik-Organization/Dispatch/README.md

-# Dispatch
+# SK Dispatch

-Mail sending as an API.
+Mail sending as an REST API.